This case concerns a successful planning appeal against Waltham Forest Council for extensions and alterations at 10 Hamilton Road in Walthamstow.

 The inspector also noted that the immediate neighbour at No 12 already has “a large rear dormer” and that longer views from the allotments “are screened from many angles by a copse of trees nearby”.
 In context with the varied rear elevations of the terrace, the proposed dormer would not appear out of place.

-Precedents and Context
+Precedents and context

 Our appeal statement emphasised the importance of considering existing development in the area.